 Across Vermont, 10 Red Cross shelters were going to remain open Sunday.

 "The number has climbed throughout the day and based upon reports coming in, that trend is expected to continue throughout the night," Bishop said.
-"In addition to the operation of these shelters, the Red Cross is working to meet the many requests received from communities throughout the region for cots, blankets and other supplies for community-run shelters."

 He said Brattleboro had one of the busiest shelters in the state, though numbers would not be available until later in the night.